 But what do you even call the progeny of a German Shepherd and a Siberian Husky?

 Herman Shusky?
 Germusky?

-The current trend for creating particular hybrids and giving them quirky names is a relatively recent one.
+The current trend for making hybrids and giving them quirky names is a recent one.

 And German Shepherd and Husky mix dogs existed long before a name was coined.

-But they have now been around long enough for a consensus to be reached, and the verdict is:
+But they have now been around long enough for a consensus to be reached.
+The verdict is:

-When two different pedigree dogs are mated their puppies can inherit the physical characteristics of either breed.
+When two different pedigrees are mated, their puppies can inherit the physical traits of either breed.
 And they’re most likely to get a mix of both.

-Sometimes this means puppies from litter to litter, or even within a litter, having very different looks.
+Sometimes this means puppies from litter to litter, or even within a litter, have very different looks.